 In practice, the above balance sheet will, therefore, be drawn up as follows:

 The Balance Sheet Equation

-This equation shows the composition of a Balance Sheet.
+The balance sheet equation indicates the composition of a balance sheet.
 It was shown earlier in this article as:

 It can be restated as follows: